nbessi/odoo_new_api_guideline/source/decorator.rst

 In previous sample `self` corresponds to the record currently edited on the form.
 When in on change context all work is done in the cache.
-So you can alter RecordSet inside your function without worried about alter database.
+So you can alter RecordSet inside your function without worried about altering database.
+That the main difference with ``@api.depends``

-At function return, difference between the cache and the RecordSet will be returned to the form.
+At function return, differences between the cache and the RecordSet will be returned to the form.

 View management
 ###############
 One of the greate improvement of the new API is that the onchange are automatically inserted into the form for you in a simple way.
 You do not have to worry about modifing views anymore.

 Warning and Domain
 ##################